 Among many other collectors whose gifts have enriched the collection are J. Lionberger Davis, Class of 1900, who enabled us to add many significant territorial imprints; Thomas Baird, Class of 1945, whose interests included Nebraska and Indians, and David Pierce, Class of 1967, who continues to add Mormon publications to the holdings.
 Princeton’s Mormon collection, especially for the Utah territorial period, is probably the most comprehensive outside Utah.
 A collection of ephemeral works on Colorado mines is a memorial to John Charles Amesse, Class of 1964.
 And, in recent years, a generous Yale man, William Reese, who happens also to be the pre-eminent dealer in Western Americana, has enriched Princeton’s holdings on the cattle trade by his gifts.

-Selector for Western Americana
+Curator of Western Americana

 Gabriel Swift is Librarian for Academic Programs in Special Collections and Curator of American Books and Western Americana in Princeton University Library’s Special Collections.
 Prior to joining Princeton in 2010, he was a Reference Associate in the Public Services Department of the Lilly Library, Indiana University.
 He holds an MLS with a Rare Books and Manuscripts Librarianship Specialization from the School of Library and Information Science, Indiana University and a BA in English, Indiana University.
 His research interests include American Book History, Western Americana, and reference resources for rare books.
 For more, see http://scholar.princeton.edu/gswift.